Skip to Main Content

 2. Review discounts.
 Whether you are still getting quotes or you already have a policy, review the available insurance discounts available to you from different carriers.
 Discount options vary greatly and could have a significant impact on your premium.

-3. Review your deductible.
+3. Consider your deductible.
 Raising your deductible will lower your premium, but note that insurance professionals recommend keeping your deductible low enough that you could comfortably pay it out of pocket if you need to file a claim.

 Bankrate and Coverage Logo